-Above all, your Stanford roommate essay should paint a full picture of you as a person.
+Above all, your Stanford roommate essay should paint a full picture of who you are as a person.

-The writer peppers in specific examples, such as his favorite flavor of donut, which add believability and personality to the essay.
-By the time you’re finished reading it, you get the feeling that this essay couldn’t have been written by anyone else but it’s original author.
+The writer peppers in specific examples, such as his favorite flavor of donut, which add realism and personality to the essay.
+By the time you're finished reading it, you get the feeling that this essay couldn't have been written by anyone else but its original author.